Infers/Infers/Docs/Tutorial.md

 The `Tuple<'t>` type is also a class that defines inference rules.
 Of course, not every type `'t` is a tuple.
 The definition of the `Rep.tuple` method checks, using reflection, whether the `'t` type actually is a tuple or not.
-If it isn't a tuple, then the method raise the `Backtrack` exception
+If it isn't a tuple, then the method raisea the `Backtrack` exception

 ```fsharp
 exception Backtrack